-Table 1: Courses of the Certifier Education Program
+Table 2.
+Courses of the Certifier Education Program

-Introduction to Information Assurance: Computer Security Assurance.
-It covers the notions of threats, vulnerabilities, risks and safeguards as they pertain to the desired information security properties of confidentiality, integrity, authenticity and availability for all information that is processed, stored, or transmitted in information systems.

-Information Assurance: Secure Management of Systems (CS 3600)

-Network Security Threat Analysis (CS3675) Provides students with a security manager's view of the diverse management concerns associated with administering and operating an automated information system facility with minimized risk.
-Students will examine both the technical and non-technical security issues associated with managing a computer facility, with emphasis on DoD systems and policies.
+Title Catalog Description Introduction to Provides a comprehensive overview of the terminology, concepts, Information issues, policies, and technologies associated with the field of Assurance: Computer Information Assurance.
+It covers the notions of threats, Security vulnerabilities, risks and safeguards as they pertain to the desired information security properties of confidentiality, integrity, authenticity and availability for all information that is processed, stored, or transmitted in information systems.
+Information Provides students with a security manager's view of the diverse Assurance: Secure management concerns associated with administering and operating Management of an automated information system facility with minimized risk.
+Systems Students will examine both the technical and non-technical security issues associated with managing a computer facility, with emphasis on DoD systems and policies.
 Students will earn CNSS (formerly NSTISSI) certification for: INFOSEC professional, Systems Administrator, and ISSO.

-This course is designed to give the student exposure to Internet security threats in a lab environment.
-Lectures and labs provide the student with a 'hands on' experience with current network attacks and vulnerabilities.
+Network Security This course is designed to give the student exposure to Internet Threat Analysis security threats in a lab environment.
+Lectures and labs provide the student with a "hands on" experience with current network attacks and vulnerabilities.
 Foot-printing, scanning, enumeration and escalation are addressed from an attack prospective.
-Emphasis on detection and protection of
+Emphasis on detection and protection of critical data and nodes is addressed.
+A

-Title Catalog Description critical data and nodes is addressed.
-A final project that demonstrates skills and knowledge is required.
-Introduction to This course provides an introduction to the Certification and Certification and Accreditation (C&A) process as Accreditation applied to procurement and lifecycle management of (CS4680) DoD and Federal information systems.
-Topics include: principal roles, functional components, and output documents of the C&A process; and a comparison of the government C&A process specification currently in use (DITSCAP/NIACAP, FIPS) with the emerging effort to produce a unified specification.
-System This course is the second part of the Certification Certification Case and Accreditation course sequence (CS4680 and Studies (CS4685) CS4685).
+Title Catalog Description final project that demonstrates skills and knowledge is required.
+Introduction to This course provides an introduction to the Certification and Certification and Accreditation (C&A) process as applied to procurement and Accreditation lifecycle management of DoD and Federal information systems.
+Topics include: principal roles, functional components, and output documents of the C&A process; and a comparison of the government C&A process specification currently in use (DITSCAP/NIACAP, FIPS, DCID 6/3) with the emerging effort to produce a unified specification.
+System Certification This course is part two of the two-course (CS4680 and CS4685) Case Studies Certification and Accreditation course sequence.
 Students will investigate 2-3 case studies of systems that have been evaluated, and then apply the lessons of CS4680 to make final accreditation decisions.
-Successful completion of this two-course sequence along with CS 3600 and CS 3675 leads to NSTISSI DAA and Certifier certification.
+Successful completion of this two-course sequence leads to NSTISSI DAA and Certifier certification.

+Our educational program is based on courses already in use as well as two new courses specific to the Certification and Accreditation Process.
 The courses are briefly described in Table 2.
 The first three courses are intended to provide students with an understanding of the problem domain for system certification.
 Introduction to Information Assurance is a survey course and provides students with a broad overview of the many aspects of the certification domain.
-The second course, Secure Management of Systems, leads to an understanding of the administrative, procedural, and personnel issues that might affect the ongoing security of a system.
+The second course, Secure Management of Systems, leads to and understanding of the administrative, procedural, and personnel issues that might affect the ongoing security of a system.
 Finally, Network Security Threat Analysis provides students with an appreciation of the techniques and skills that will be brought to bear by adversaries attacking their systems.
 When combined with their background in computer science the three-course sequence described above prepares students for the two courses specific to certification.

-Introduction to Certification and Accreditation is intended to teach students about all aspects of the C&A process.
+Introduction to Certification and Accreditation is intended to teach students about all aspects of the certification and accreditation process.
 They are introduced to procedural aspects of the process as well as to the variety of technical issues that might be addressed.
 A considerable amount of social skill and team building is required for a successful certification, and students learn about the give-and-take required to achieve success.
-Students must understand when certain security requirements must be adhered to at all cost and when some flexibility may be appropriate.
+Students must understand when certain security requirements must be adhered to at all cost and when some flexibility may be appropriate.1